Understanding the Cash Flow Streams in a DSO Affiliation

 Assuming a valuation multiple of 6x EBITDA at the time of Dr. Smith’s sale, the initial valuation of the HoldCo (and thus the DSO) was $12 million (6 x $2 million).

-After the growth strategies are implemented, the new valuation at a similar multiple would be $36 million (6 x $6 million), reflecting the improved profitability and scale.
-This is assuming the DSO does not sell for a higher multiple of EBITDA as well.
+Revised Valuation: After the growth strategies are implemented, the new valuation at a similar multiple would be $36 million (6 x $6 million), reflecting the improved profitability and scale.

 Conclusion: